CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 It's possible to edit out close-comment block strings within the image data by slightly decreasing the image dimensions using an editor such as GIMP.

-For the final close-comment block, we overwrite the last 13 bytes of image data with a default string "0x00, 0x00, 0x20, 0x20, 0x00, 0x00, 0x23, 0x3E, 0x0D, 0x23, 0x9e, 0xFF, 0xD9".
+For the final close-comment block, we overwrite the last thirteen bytes of image data with a default string "0x00, 0x00, 0x20, 0x20, 0x00, 0x00, 0x23, 0x3E, 0x0D, 0x23, 0x9e, 0xFF, 0xD9".
 To have any chance of getting this to work, we have no choice but to modifying bytes within a section of the image file that is compressed & encoded.
 This triggers X/Twitter to re-encode some (or all) of these bytes.

-The first 6 bytes of the above string can help with the encoding and are also expendable, so it does not matter if they are changed or removed, but the following 4 bytes "0x23, 0x3E, 0x0D, 0x23" are crucial and need to be preserved by X/Twitter for the PowerShell script to work after tweeting the image.
-For some images, these 4 bytes are retained by X/Twitter, but are removed or changed for others, making the image incompatible for this program.
+The first six bytes of the above string can help with the encoding and are also expendable, so it does not matter if they are changed or removed, but the following four bytes "0x23, 0x3E, 0x0D, 0x23" are crucial and need to be preserved by X/Twitter for the PowerShell script to work after tweeting the image.
+For some images, these four bytes are retained by X/Twitter, but are removed or changed for others, making the image incompatible for this program.
 We can only find out which images work after tweeting them.
 Again, slightly decreasing image dimensions may help with compatiblity/encoding.

-This repo (currently) contains 32, ready to use, compatible images, should you find it difficult to find your own compatible image.
+This repo (currently) contains 32 ready to use compatible images, should you find it difficult to find your own compatible image.

-A compatible image is an JPG that does not contain any occurrence of the close-comment block string (#>) and preserves the 4 crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the PowerShell-embedded JPG image has been tweeted.
+A compatible image is an JPG that does not contain any occurrence of the close-comment block string (#>) and preserves the four crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the PowerShell-embedded JPG image has been tweeted.

 When saving an image from X/Twitter, make sure to first click the image in the post to fully expand it, then save it, so that you get the full, original image dimension size.